 When our speedboat arrived near those golden rafts, I was dumbfounded to hear that we had arrived at the islands of Uros.

 Standing at the edge of the golden island, women and men in colorful clothes awaited us.
 The tourists were escorted by the family toward their homes.
-Later a girl told me one large extended family had built one island each.
+Later, a girl told me that one large extended family had built one island each.

 One islander explained that we were standing on floating mats of dried totora.
 Totora is a reed that grows in the marshy shallows.
 We were surrounded by it; they pointed to the tall grass fringing the island on all sides.

 We make everything from Totora, the guy said.
-Their huts, sitting places, and boats — all are bundles of dried totora tied together.
-To make us believe, he took us in his boat to show how they pulled totora out of Lago Titicaca.
+Their huts, sitting places, and boats – all are bundles of dried totora tied together.
+To convince us, he took us in his boat to show how they pulled totora out of Lago Titicaca.
 They not only make the islands out of totora but also replenish their bases with fresh totora every fortnight.
-No surprise here that Uros are also called the floating islands.
+No surprises here that the Uros are also called the floating islands.

-Back on the island again, he held up the hand-weaved colorful cloth embroidered with the scenes of local life.
-The guide explained how the Uros people put the weed together, how the family survives on tourism, fishing, and income from the handicrafts, and how they make food in earthen pots making sure not to burn the island while cooking.
+Back on the island again, he held up the hand-woven colorful cloth embroidered with the scenes of local life.
+The guide explained how the Uros people put the weed together, how the family survives on tourism, fishing, and income from the handicrafts, and how they make food in earthen pots, making sure not to burn the island while cooking.

 One might wonder what prompted the Uru people to shift to the deep waters.
 Legends say the Urus migrated to Titicaca from the Amazon, but the locals didn’t let them live in the villages.
 So the Uros built reed islands, put them afloat on the lake, and moved around safely.
 Talk about a smart solution.